Yoga Asanas (Yoga Poses) in Traditional Yoga Textbooks

 Yoga asana as per Hathapradipika

-• According to Hathapradipika, practice of asana brings mental as well as physical health, a feeling of lightness.
+• According to Hathapradipika, asana brings mental and physical health and a feeling of lightness.

-• It also provides disease-less body and happiness.
+• It also provides a disease-less body and happiness.

 Asanas as per Yogarasayana

-• The text Yogarasayana states that asana is important to undergo other yogic practices.
+• The text Yogarasayana states that asana is essential to undergo other yogic practices.

-• It brings stability of body, without which one cannot have stable mind.
+• It brings stability to the body, without which one cannot have a stable mind.

-• When asana becomes stable; the mind gains stability; the movement of Praṇa slows down and the fickleness of senses too is set at rest; then one gets established in Yoga.
+• When asana becomes stable, the mind gains stability; the movement of Praṇa slows down, and the senses’ fickleness is set at rest; then one gets established in Yoga.

 Asanas in Traditional Yoga Textbooks